yevhenVT/HDclust/README.md

 The algorithm can take into account sequencial dependence among groups of variables in the data.
 That is particularly useful in analyzing Flow and Mass Cytometry data.

-The R package HDclust located in the directory R contains well-documented user-friendly implementation.
-For more experienced users, who would like to utilize computational clusters, we also provide an OpenMPI C implementation located in the directory C. We recommend starting with R version and moving to C only if needed.
-To install the released version from CRAN use install.packages("HDclust").
+The package HDclust well-documented user-friendly R implementation.
+For more experienced users, who would like to utilize computational clusters, we also provide an OpenMPI C implementation available on GitHub (https://github.com/yevhenVT/HDclustC).
+We recommend starting with R version and moving to C only if needed.
+To install the released R version from CRAN use install.packages("HDclust").
-To install the development version from GitHub use devtools::install_github("devtools::install_github("yevhenVT/HmmVb/tree/master/R/HMMVB")").
+To install the development R version from GitHub use devtools::install_github("yevhenVT/HDclust", build_vignettes=TRUE).
-To install the C version run "make" inside the C directory.
-For more documentation on C implementation consult C/README file.